[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 “One or more themes failed to load properly” if a theme is problematic.

-However, WordPress already disable the rogue plugin or theme, that’s why recovery mode is accessible.
+However, WordPress already disables the rogue plugin or theme; that’s why recovery mode is accessible.

-It won’t fix the issue on the front-end of your site till you take action.
+It won’t fix the issue on the front-end of your site until you take action.

-(3) If the issue is in a plugin, go to the plugins page.wordpress-recovery-mode-fix-2
+(3) If the issue is with a plugin, go to the plugins page.wordpress-recovery-mode-fix-2

 (4) If a plugin contains the message “This plugin failed to load properly and is paused during recovery mode.”

-Update it or deactivate or replace it with an alternative one.
+Update it, or deactivate it, or replace it with an alternative one.

-(5) Now repeat the process with the theme if it causes.
-Simply you can change it.
+(5) Now repeat the process with the theme; if it causes problems, simply change it.

 If you can’t get login access for the mode, you can find the culprit theme or plugin with the guide.